Kintoyyy/MikroTik-LibreQos-Integration/README.md

 5. **Customizable Configuration**:
    - Easily configure the MikroTik router IP, credentials, and CSV file path.
+   - MikroTik credentials are stored in `routers.csv` for easy management.

 ---

 ### **Use Case**
-This script is ideal for network administrators using **LibreQoS** for traffic shaping and **MikroTik** routers for PPPoE management.
-It ensures that the `ShapedDevices.csv` file used by LibreQoS is always synchronized with the latest PPP secrets and rate limits from the MikroTik router.
+This script is ideal for network administrators using **LibreQoS** for traffic shaping and **MikroTik** routers for managing PPPoE and hotspot users.
+It ensures that the `ShapedDevices.csv` file used by LibreQoS is always synchronized with the latest PPP secrets and active hotspot users from the MikroTik router.

 ---

 ### **How It Works**
 1. **Connects to MikroTik Router**:
-   - Uses the `routeros_api` Python library to connect to the MikroTik router and fetch PPP secrets.
+   - Uses the `routeros_api` Python library to connect to the MikroTik router and fetch PPP secrets and active hotspot users.

-2. **Processes PPP Secrets**:
+2. **Processes PPP Secrets and Active Hotspot Users**:
-   - Compares the current PPP secrets with the existing CSV data.
+   - Compares the current PPP secrets and active hotspot users with the existing CSV data.
    - Adds new entries, updates modified entries, and removes deleted entries.

 3. **Writes to CSV**:
    - Updates the `ShapedDevices.csv` file with the latest data in the required format for LibreQoS.

 4. **Runs Continuously**:
-   - The script runs in an infinite loop, checking for changes every 10 seconds.
+   - The script runs in an infinite loop, checking for changes every 10 minutes.

 ---

 ### **Prerequisites**
 - Python 3 installed on the system.
 - `routeros_api` Python library installed (`pip install routeros_api`).
-- MikroTik router with PPP secrets configured.
+- MikroTik router with configured PPP secrets and active hotspot users.
+- MikroTik credentials stored in `routers.csv`.
 - LibreQoS setup requiring the `ShapedDevices.csv` file.

 ---